-- (a) Has fulfilled the conditions of his probation for the entire period thereof; - (b) Is recommended for earlier discharge by the division; or - (c) Has demonstrated his fitness for honorable discharge but because of economic hardship, verified by a parole and probation officer, has been unable to make restitution as ordered by the court, may be granted an honorable discharge from probation by order of the may be granted an honorable discharge from probation by order of the court.
+(a) Has fulfilled the conditions of his probation for the entire period thereof;

+(b) Is recommended for earlier discharge by the division; or

+(c) Has demonstrated his fitness for honorable discharge but because of economic hardship, verified by a parole and probation officer, has been unable to make restitution as ordered by the court, may be granted an honorable discharge from probation by order of the court.

-- 2. Any amount of restitution remaining unpaid constitutes a civil liability arising upon the date of discharge. - 3.
-A person honorably discharged from probation is free from the terms and conditions of his probation and may apply to the [court,] division, in person or by attorney, pursuant to NRS 176A.860, for the restoration of his civil rights [.] and, to the court, pursuant to NRS 179.245, for the sealing of records relating to his conviction.
+2. Any amount of restitution remaining unpaid constitutes a civil liability arising upon the date of discharge.

+- 3. A person honorably discharged from probation is free from the terms and conditions of his probation and may apply to the court, in person or by attorney, pursuant to NRS 176A.860, for the restoration of his civil rights [-] and, pursuant to NRS 179.245, for the sealing of records relating to his conviction.
 He must be informed of [this privilege] these privileges in his probation papers. - 4.
-A person honorably discharged from probation who has had his civil rights restored by the court: - (a) Is exempt from the requirements of chapter 179C of NRS, but is not exempt from the requirements of chapter 179D of NRS. - (b) May vote, hold office or serve as a juror. - (c) Shall disclose the conviction to a gaming establishment and the state, its agencies, departments, boards, commissions and political subdivisions, if required in an application for employment, license or other permit.
-As used in this paragraph, "establishment" has the meaning ascribed to it in NRS 463.0148. - (d) Except as otherwise provided in paragraph (c), need not disclose the conviction to an employer or prospective employer.
+A person honorably discharged from probation who has had his civil rights restored by the court: - (a) Is exempt from the requirements of chapter 179C of NRS, but is not exempt from the requirements of chapter 179D of NRS. - (b) May vote, hold office or serve as a juror.